 During 2006, our net cash flows provided by our operating activities - continuing operations were \$114.3 million, reflecting primarily our loss from continuing operations before non-cash depreciation expense, amortization expense, impairment and other charges, income tax benefit, interest expense, gain on the Viacom stock and CBS stock and related derivatives, stock-based compensation expense, excess tax benefits from stock-based compensation, income from unconsolidated companies, dividends received from unconsolidated companies, and losses on sales of certain fixed assets of approximately \$110.3 million, as well as favorable changes in working capital of approximately \$4.0 million.
 The favorable changes in working capital primarily resulted from the timing of payment of various liabilities, including accounts payable, interest, taxes, incentive compensation, and other compensation.
 These favorable changes in working capital were partially offset by an increase in trade receivables due to a change in the timing of guest lodging versus payments received, as well as a decrease in receipts of deposits on advance bookings of the beach vacation properties managed by ResortQuest.
-The decrease in receipts of deposits on advance bookings of beach vacation properties during 2006 as compared to 2005.
-However, this decrease in receipts of deposits on advance bookings of beach vacation properties was partially offset by an increase in deposits received on advance bookings of mountain vacation properties managed by ResortQuest as a result of an increase in the pace of advance bookings at these properties managed by ResortQuest as a result of an increase in the pace of advance bookings at these properties managed by ResortQuest as a result of an increase in the pace of advance bookings at these properties.
+The decrease in receipts of deposits on advance bookings of the beach vacation properties managed by ResortQuest and a decline in the pace of advance bookings at these properties during 2006 as compared to 2005.
+However, this decrease in receipts of deposits on advance bookings of beach vacation properties managed by ResortQuest and a decline in the pace of advance bookings at these properties during 2006 as compared to 2005.
+However, this decrease in receipts of deposits on advance bookings of beach vacation properties managed by ResortQuest and a decline in the pace of advance bookings at these properties during 2006 as compared to 2005.
+However, this decrease in receipts of deposits on advance bookings of beach vacation properties managed by ResortQuest and a decline in the pace of advance bookings at these properties managed by ResortQue